New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: A New Closed-form JLAS Method

 and $\boldsymbol{\varepsilon}=[\varepsilon_1,\cdots,\varepsilon_M]^T$.

-Note that the raw estimate $\tilde{\boldsymbol{\theta}}$ is not far from the true parameter $\boldsymbol{\theta}$ under the small noise condition.
+Note that the raw estimate $\tilde{\boldsymbol{\theta}}$ is not far from the true parameter $\boldsymbol{\theta}$ when the measurement noise and the AN position error are small.
 Thus, we apply the Taylor series expansion and retain the first order term, and thereby obtain a linear equation as